JamesWenlock/AmbisonicBellTexture/README.md

 * Schottstaedt, Bill.
 “An Introduction to FM.” https://ccrma.stanford.edu/software/snd/snd/fm.html.
    * Introduction to FM Sythesis.
-Provides description on what FM synthesis is, methods to control and manipulate spectra, and examples of FM instruments
+States what FM synthesis is, methods to control and manipulate spectra, and examples of FM instruments

 ## Author